JimmyKenMerchant/RaspberryPi/sound_test/README.md

 **Output/Input**

-* GPIO12 as Output of PWM0 (Only Zero, Zero W), Caution!
+* GPIO12 as Output of PWM0, Caution!
 There is No RC Filter Like Minijack

-* GPIO13 as Output of PWM1 (Only Zero, Zero W), Caution!
+* GPIO13 as Output of PWM1, Caution!
 There is No RC Filter Like Minijack

 * GPIO40 (3.5mm Minijack) as Output of PWM0 (Except Zero, Zero W)